 At all data input prompts, it is possible to copy values from the HP 48SX stack to the command line, even though the Spice48 Pac is executing.
 This is achieved through a limited version of the Interactive Stack.
-To activate the Interactive Stack at a data input prompt, press , or if that does not work, press for to display the EDIT menu and then press for the stack.
+To activate the Interactive Stack at a data input prompt, press , or if that does not work, press to display the EDIT menu and then press that.
 At this point, unless the stack is empty, the screen will display the contents of the stack.
-Move the pointer up and down the stack by pressing and , and when you reach the desired value, press for to copy it to the command line for editing.
-To exit the Interactive Stack and return to the command line, press for ann.
-After returning to the command line, you can edit the value with the editing softkeys described above.
-(For more information, refer to Chapter 3 of the HP 48SX Owner's Manual, "The Stack and Command Line.")
+Move the pointer up and down the stack by pressing and , and when you reach the desired value, press to copy it to the command line for editing.
+To exit the Interactive Stack and return to the command line, press the Interactive Stack and return to the command line, press the Interactive Stack and return to the command line, press the Stack of the HP 48SX Owner's Manual, "The Stack and Command Line.")